stariq1995/SOL/README.md

     `git clone https://bitbucket.org/progwriter/sol.git`

 - Install dependencies.
     * First, you need CPLEX.
-We cannot distribute it, but you can get a free academic license from IBM [here](http://www-01.ibm.com/support/docview.wss?uid=swg21419058)
+We cannot distribute it, but you can get a free academic license from IBM [here](http://www-01.ibm.com/support/docview.wss?uid=swg21419058).
     Install *both the binaries and the python library*.
     * Install python dependencies. **We strongly recommend** the use of python [virtualenv](https://virtualenv.pypa.io/en/latest/)

-    `pip intall -r requirements.txt`
+    `pip install -r requirements.txt`
 - Install SOL in *development* mode.

     `pip install -e .`
 - Tinker!
     * Look at & run some examples from the *examples* folder
     * Write your own applications with the supplied